Understanding Gallbladder Surgery: When is Cholecystectomy Necessary?

 How can I prevent gallstones?

-Eat more fiber and healthy fats
+Eat more fiber and healthy fats.

-Limit sugar and refined carbs
+Limit sugar and refined carbohydrates.

-Maintain a healthy weight
+Maintain a healthy weight.

 When Should I See a Specialist?

-If you have pain, nausea, or other symptoms as mentioned above that occur particularly with meals, it’s a good idea to see a general surgeon.
-Unfortunately, gallbladder disease can often and frequently be misdiagnosed for many years.Â
+If you experience pain, nausea, or other symptoms as mentioned above, particularly with meals, it’s wise to consult with a general surgeon.
+Unfortunately, gallbladder disease is often misdiagnosed for years.

 Have Questions?